More than 50 million people across the USA suffer from allergies each year.

 Cockroach droppings, saliva and decaying body parts are another highly potent allergen within your home.
 They contain a protein that causes allergic rhinitis for many allergy sufferers and is also a recognized trigger for asthmatics.

-How to Limit Dust Mite and Cockroach Indoor Allergies
+How to Limit Cockroach and Dust Mite Contamination

 Both cockroaches and dust mites prefer humid conditions so using a dehumidifier to reduce humidity within your home is a simple way to combat them.